Schoolhouse.world: peer tutoring, for free.

 Blog image

-Congrats, you’ve finally finished middle school and are heading to high school!
+Congrats, you’ve finished middle school and are heading to high school!
 Now what?
 This transition can be overwhelming, but you’re not alone.
-Having a strong support system and a solid plan can reduce the stress of the transition.
+Here are some ways you can prepare:

 Tour the Building

 Some high schools offer tours before school starts.
-Touring your school’s building can help you familiarize yourself with the layout and environment—and you might even make some new friends along the way!
+Touring your school’s building can help you familiarize yourself with the layout and environment; you might even make some new friends along the way!

 Buy School Supplies